apache/flink/docs/java_api_guide.md

 Parallel Execution
 ---------

 This section describes the detail of `parallelism` in Flink.
 Parallelism specifies the amount of parallel instances execute the program.
 All operators executed could be setted to the same amount of parallel instances, or they can be configurated individually.
-There are three levels of parallelism in Flink which are Operator, Execution Environment and System-level.
+There are three levels of parallelism in Flink which are Operator, Execution Environment and System level.

 ###Execution Environment's Level